QuentinRa/blog.quentinra.dev/info/java/beginner/types.md

 * **double**: 32bits, ``5.0`` or ``5.0d``
 * **long**: 64 bits

-Each primitive class have a class having almost if not the same name, for instance ``Integer`` for int.
+Each primitive class has a class having almost if not the same name, for instance ``Integer`` for int.
 You would have methods such as

 ```java